 Sports and Clubs News

-The Games start on Thursday the 28th of November.
-The U15 TBS team has been preparing hard and both staff and students are putting in a huge effort in the lead up to the games.
+The Games are happening in KL, Malaysia.
+The U13 TBS team has been preparing hard and both staff and students are putting in a huge effort in the lead up to the games.

 Health and Fitness week